|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 One of the great things about meatloaf is its amazing versatility.
-It's easy to "hide" grated carrots or other vegetables in the meat mixture or sprinkle in some cheese when you add the ketchup topping.
-Meatloaf muffins can be served along with chips or fries—for extra fun, try putting them in small buns for meatloaf sliders!
+It's easy to "hide" grated carrots or other vegetables in the meat mixture, add a bit of cheese with the ketchup topping, or turn them into meatloaf sliders.

 Gather the ingredients.

-In a large skillet, heat the olive oil over medium heat.
-Add the onion to the pan and sauté until lightly browned and tender.
+In a medium skillet, heat the olive oil over medium heat.
+Add the onion to the pan and sauté until lightly browned and tender, about 3 minutes.

 Add the finely minced garlic and cook, stirring, for 1 minute longer.

-Combine the ground beef with the bread crumbs, 1/2 cup of the ketchup, the Worcestershire sauce, the beaten egg, thyme, oregano, ground black pepper, and salt.
+In a bowl, combine the ground beef with 1/2 cup of ketchup, breadcrumbs, beaten egg, Worcestershire sauce, salt, black pepper, oregano, and thyme.

 Bake the meatloaf muffins for 20 minutes.

-Top each meatloaf muffin with a few teaspoons of the remaining ketchup and return to the oven and bake for about 5 to 10 minutes longer.
+Top each meatloaf muffin with about a tablespoon of the remaining ketchup.
+Return to the oven and bake for about 5 to 10 minutes longer.

-- If the muffin cups are a little over-filled, put a rimmed baking pan or sheet of foil under the muffin tin to catch any overflow.
+- If the muffin cups are slightly overfilled, place a rimmed baking pan or sheet of foil under the muffin tin to catch any overflow.

 - Make a big batch of meatloaf muffins and freeze them for future lunches or dinners.
-To do this, bake the meatloaf muffins without a topping.
+When making ahead, bake the meatloaf muffins without a topping.
 After baking, place the muffins on a baking sheet and move them to the freezer.
 When they are frozen solid, transfer them to freezer bags.
 Label with the name and date and freeze for up to three months.

-- Reheat meatloaf muffins in a 350 F oven for about 35 to 45 minutes, or until they register 165 F (the minimum safe temperature for leftovers).
-Add a ketchup topping just before they are ready and enjoy!
+- Reheat meatloaf muffins in a 350 F oven for about 20 to 25 minutes, or until they register 165 F (the minimum safe temperature for leftovers).
+If you like, add a ketchup topping just before they're ready and enjoy.